seb-ma/MMM-IT8951/README.md

 This module communicates with a IT8951 card to display MagicMirror² on a e-ink screen.
 It opens MagicMirror² page on a Chrome browser (with Puppeteer) and observes each DOM update.
-Periodically, the e-ink is fully refreshed and partially refreshed on DOM update.
+The e-ink is partially refreshed on DOM update and fully refreshed periodically.

-Partial refresh is done in a flashy way by default (that is needed to support the 16 gray levels) but if image is only B/W (without gray), the refresh mode is changed to have a direct update without flash.
+Partial refresh is done in a flashy way by default (that is needed to support the 16 gray levels) but if image is only B/W or has only colors in the 4 gray-levels (`gray4levels-x`), the refresh mode is changed to have a direct update without flash.
 Another way to have a fast refresh without flash is by adding the CSS class `eink-4levels` to a module.
 Thus, the refresh is forced to 4-level gray only.

 The IT8951 is typically used by some Waveshare e-paper screens.